Brown County License Hearing Guide

 Related Guides

-Brown DUI License Suspension & ALR Hearing
+Brown County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: The Texas Department of Public Safety (DPS) handles ALR hearings.
+- Where to Request: You must request the ALR hearing from the Texas Department of Public Safety (DPS).

 Automatic License Suspension